interbit/interbit/docs/gitbook/examples/to-do-list.md

 ## Further Work

-The to do list could still use some work.
-At the moment, there is no error checking, and the Smart Contract will accept any Action with an appropriate type just fine, whether you supplied meaningful data or not.
+The to-do list app could still use some work.
+At the moment, there is no error checking, and the smart contract will accept any action with an appropriate type just fine, whether you supplied meaningful data or not.
 This is a very basic example of what Interbit can do.
-If you want to forge ahead, and write your own Interbit application, you can go ahead and do that now, or, if you are not sure what you want to try next, you can try adding another action and case statement to this To Do List application.
+If you want to forge ahead, and write your own Interbit application, you can go ahead and do that now, or if you are not sure what you want to try next, you can try adding another action and case statement to this To-do List application.